 By Chimsima Zuhri on January 2, 2012 in African American History, January, Military, Science

-Tags: American Institute of Chemist, chemist, Griffith Laboratories, inventor, National Inventors Hall of Fame, Ordinance Department, Western Electric Company, World War I
+Tags: chemist, inventor, National Inventors Hall of Fame, World War I

 January 2nd in African American History – Erroll Louis Garner